-Dated: Date of Delivery Due: April 1, see inside cover
+Dated: Date of Delivery

+Due: October 1, as shown on the inside cover

 This cover page contains certain information for general reference only.
-It is not intended to be a summary of the security for or the terms of the 2010 Bonds.
+It is not intended to be a summary of the security for or the terms of the Certificates.
 Investors are advised to read the entire Official Statement to obtain information essential to the making of an informed investment decision.

-The bonds captioned above (the "2010 Bonds") are being issued to: (i) refund certain outstanding bonds of the City and County of San Francisco Finance Corporation (the "Corporation") as described herein; (ii) fund the Reserve Fund established under the Trust Agreement; and (iii) pay costs associated with the issuance of the 2010 Bonds.
+The Certificates captioned above (the "Certificates") will be sold to provide funds to: (i) refund certain outstanding certificates of the City and County of San Francisco (the "City") as described herein; (ii) fund the 2010A Reserve Account of the Reserve Fund established under the Trust Agreement for the Certificates; and (iii) pay costs of execution and delivery of the Certificates.
 See "ESTIMATED SOURCES AND USES OF FUNDS."

-The 2010 Bonds are issued pursuant to a Master Trust Agreement, dated as of July 1, 2010 (the "Trust Agreement"), by and between the Corporation and The Bank of New York Mellon Trust Company, N.A., as trustee (the "Trustee"), and in accordance with the Charter of the City and County of San Francisco (the "City").
-See "THE 2010 BONDS-Authority for Execution and Delivery."
-Principal of and interest on the 2010 Bonds are payable from certain funds held under the Trust Agreement, including principally the Base Rental payments payable by the City pursuant to a Master Lease, dated as of July 1, 2010 (the "Lease"), by and between the Corporation, as lessor, and the City, as lessee.
-See "SECURITY AND SOURCES OF PAYMENT FOR THE 2010 BONDS."
-The City has covenanted in the Lease to take such action as may be necessary to include and maintain all Base Rental and Additional Rental payments in its annual budget, and to make necessary annual appropriations therefor.
-See "SECURITY AND SOURCES OF PAYMENT FOR THE 2010 BONDS - Covenant to Appropriate."
-The obligation of the City to pay Base Rental is in consideration for the use and occupancy of the land and the facilities subject to the Lease (the "Leased Property" or the "Facilities"), and such obligation may be abated in whole or in part if there is substantial interference with the City's use and occupancy of the Leased Property, or any portion thereof.
-See "CERTAIN RISK FACTORS - Abatement."
+The Certificates are executed and delivered pursuant to a Trust Agreement, dated as of September 1, 2010 (the "Trust Agreement"), between the City and The Bank of New York Mellon Trust Company, N.A., as trustee (the "Trustee"), and in accordance with the Charter of the City (the "Charter").
+See "THE CERTIFICATES-Authority for Execution and Delivery."
+The Certificates evidence the principal and interest components of the Base Rental payable by the City pursuant to a Project Lease dated as of September 1, 2010 (the "Project Lease"), by and between the Trustee, as lessor, and the City, as lessee.
+The City has covenanted in the Project Lease to take such action as may be necessary to include and maintain all Base Rental and Additional Rental payments in its annual budget, and to make necessary annual appropriations therefor.
+See "SECURITY AND SOURCES OF PAYMENT FOR THE CERTIFICATES-Covenant to Budget."
+The obligation of the City to pay Base Rental is in consideration for the use and occupancy of the land and facilities subject to the Project Lease (the "Leased Property"), and such obligation may be abated in whole or in part if there is substantial interference with the City's use and occupancy of the Leased Property.
+See "CERTAIN RISK FACTORS-Abatement."

-The 2010 Bonds will be issued only as fully registered bonds without coupons, and when issued will be registered in the name of Cede & Co., as nominee of The Depository Trust Company, New York, New York ("DTC").
-Individual purchases of the 2010 Bonds will be made in book-entry form only, in denominations of \$5,000 or any integral multiple thereof.
-Payments of principal of and interest on the 2010 Bonds will be made by the Trustee to DTC, which in turn is required to remit such principal and interest to the DTC Participants for subsequent disbursement to the beneficial owners of the 2010 Bonds.
-See "THE 2010 BONDS-Form and Registration."
-The 2010 Bonds will be dated and bear interest from their date of delivery.
-Interest on the 2010 Bonds will be payable on April 1 and October 1 of each year, commencing October 1, 2010.
+The Certificates will be delivered in fully registered form and registered in the name of Cede & Co., as nominee of The Depository Trust Company, New York, New York ("DTC").
+Individual purchases of the Certificates will be made in book-entry form only, in the principal amount of \$5,000 and integral multiples thereof.
+Principal and interest with respect to the Certificates will be paid by the Trustee to DTC, which will in turn remit such payments to the participants in DTC for subsequent disbursement to the beneficial owners of the Certificates.
+See "THE CERTIFICATES-Form and Registration."
+Interest evidenced and represented by the Certificates is payable on April 1 and October 1 of each year, commencing April 1, 2011.
 Principal will be paid as shown on the inside cover hereof.
-See "THE 2010 BONDS-Payment of Principal and Interest."
+See "THE CERTIFICATES-Payment of Principal and Interest."

-The 2010 Bonds are subject to redemption prior to their respective stated maturities.
-See "THE 2010 Bonds-Redemption Provisions."
+The Certificates are subject to prepayment prior to their scheduled payment of principal as described herein.
+See "THE CERTIFICATES-Prepayment of the Certificates."